NBA Summer League Has Its Place in the NBA

 Despite the recent negative trend about the sentiments surrounding the NBA summer league, it has its place in the NBA

-The NBA should keep summer league is not as bad as everybody in the media is painting it out to be.
+The NBA should keep the NBA summer league as part of its preseason routine.
+The summer league is not as bad as everybody in the media is painting it out to be.

 The quality of play in the summer league was not bad enough to warrant putting an end to the summer league in the future.
 NBA Summer league is "definitely not crap" as it is often displayed by some media outlets.
 However, maybe it does need some changes to the format to make it worth the time of the NBA players and fans.

-It's important to revisit some history germane to summer league.
-Summer league has never been important to a players career.
+It's important to revisit some history germane to the summer league.
+Summer league has never been important to a player's career.
 Lebron signed a 93 million dollars contract with Nike I believe in may of 2003 before he even played a summer league game.
-And, yes, Lebron played in summer league.
-So did Kobe, Tim Duncan, KD, D-wade Melo, Derrick Rose, Russell Westbrook, and James Harden.
+And, yes, Lebron James played in summer league.
+So did Kobe Bryant, Tim Duncan, Kevin Durant, Dwyane Wade, Carmelo Anthony, Derrick Rose, Russell Westbrook, and James Harden.

 In some cases, talents have been identified and verified in the summer league